Trends

 Instant updates

 Out of salmon?
-Mark "unavailable" in your dashboard, it disappears from the menu in 5 seconds.
-No reprinting 30 paper menus.
+Mark "unavailable" in your dashboard, it disappears from the menu in seconds.
+No reprinting menus.
 No more frustrating "sorry, none left".

-EU 1169/2011 mandates display of 14 major allergens.
+EU Regulation 1169/2011 requires displaying 14 major allergens.
 On paper, it's cluttered and unreadable.
-On QR, the customer taps a dish and sees detailed info (gluten, lactose, etc.) — compliant and clean.
+On QR, the customer taps a dish and sees detailed info — compliant and clean.

 Paper menus: strengths that remain